conradwt/zero-to-graphql-using-ruby/README.md

-# Zero to GraphQL Using Rails
+# Zero to GraphQL Using Ruby

-The purpose of this example is to provide details as to how one would go about using GraphQL with the Rails Web Framework.
+The purpose of this example is to provide details as to how one would go about using GraphQL with the Ruby Language.
 Thus, I have created three major sections which should be self explanatory: Quick Installation, Docker Installation, and Tutorial Installation.

 ## Getting Started